shwaydogg/sage-lost-stylus/README.md

-# Sage &mdash; with the Lost Grid System, and Stylus

-This is a Stylus/Lost port of Root's Sage, a WP Starter theme.
+# Sage, a WP Starter Theme
+### Now With Stylus and Lost!

+If you haven't, meet the [Lost Grid](https://github.com/corysimmons/lost).
+(PostCSS) <br>
+You've maybe heard of [Stylus](https://learnboost.github.io/stylus/).

+Specifically, I did two things:

-I completedly removed the Sass Bootstrap project scaffold and replaced it with a general Stylus project structure.
-Additionally, Gulpfile.js has been adapted to allow for Stylus, and the [Lost Grid](https://github.com/corysimmons/lost) (PostCSS).
+  1. Completedly removed the default Sass Bootstrap project scaffold and replaced it with a general Stylus project structure.
+  2. Added Stylus functionality to the Gulp ``styles`` task.
+  3. Intergrated Lost into Gulp.

-This approach is actually quite versatile: because PostCSS transformations occur *after* your Stylus/Less/Sass files have been converted to vanilla CSS.
-That means you have the choice of using any language you want, or even a combination, with the Lost Grid.
+It's worth noting that PostCSS transformations occur *after* your Stylus/Less/Sass files have been converted to vanilla CSS.
+That means you have the choice of using any language you want, or even a combination, with PostCSS tools.
 Pretty sweet.

 ## TO-DO